How to Renew Residency in Mexico

 Temporary Residency Card Renewal Process

-Step 1 – Verifiy eligibility: You are not allowed to initiate the renewal process no sooner than 30 days prior to the expiration date of your temporary resident card.
+Step 1 – Verifiy Eligibility: You are not allowed to initiate the renewal process no sooner than 30 days prior to the expiration date of your temporary resident card.
 There are typically no exceptions to this rule.

-Step 2 – Gather required documents and copies: You will need to prepare your documents before applying to renew your temporary residency.
+Step 2 – Gather Required Documents and Copies: You will need to prepare your documents before applying to renew your temporary residency.
 These include, but not limited to:

 • Completed application form: Complete the Formato Para Solicitar Trámite Migratorio de Estancia form and this can be completed online at INM’s website.
 This general application form is used for the majority of immigration processes/procedures with INM.